 This Neuer Markt house is where he wrote the Kaiserlied, a hymn to the emperor of the time (Francis I/II).
 The melody was famously later used for the German national anthem.

 Regrettably, as noted, not so many places remain from the heady days of the 18th century, nor do I have enough historical records to track down all the aristocratic homes he may have visited or performed in.

-Church of the Barmherzigen Brüder (Taborstraße 16): The church (first built in 1622) belongs to a monastic complex that includes a modern hospital.
+Church of the Barmherzigen Brüder (Taborstraße 16): This church (first built in 1622) belongs to a monastic complex that includes a modern hospital.
 According to the order’s own information, Haydn was employed as a church musician (“first violin”) there in the 1750s, before leaving in 1758.
-Outside the church is a plaque suggesting he was active in/with the choir between 1755 and 1758.
+Outside the church, a plaque suggests he was active in/with the choir between 1755 and 1758.

 Piaristenkirche (Piaristengasse 43-45): This early 18th-century baroque church hosted, for example, the premiere of Haydn’s Missa in tempore belli (Mass in Time of War) on December 26, 1796.